BrianGrant-Data/Resume/docs/index.md

 __MATH 119__ - Applied Calculus for Data Analysis
 - Explored the transformation and fitting of distribution formulas to data points
-- Infered about a population using gamma and exponential distributions on sample data
+- Infered about a population using gamma and exponential distributions on samples

 ---